 Mongolia received 10,000 doses of Russia's Sputnik V vaccine and the next 10,000 doses are planned to arrive in the first week of March

-Mongolian Prime Minister and Minister of Health become the first people in Mongolia to receive COVID-19 vaccines
+Mongolian Prime Minister and Minister of Health first to receive COVID-19 vaccines

 Prime Minister Oyun-Erdene Luvsannamsrain and Minister of Health Enkhbold Sereejav were administered the AstraZeneca vaccine on February 23rd and became the first people in Mongolia to receive vaccination against COVID - 19.